Almost 20 million international visitors arrived in London in 2018, making it one of the world’s most important tourist destinations.

 - London Southend

-Arriving in London with the European Visa Waiver
+Arriving in London with the Electronic Visa Waiver

 London Heathrow and London Gatwick offer direct flights to and from these destinations.
 A connecting flight is required if arriving at one of the city’s smaller airports.